alexagone/pcloud/README.md

 # Runing the application

     Demo application can be run after a successful build using:

         ./build/src/nailedit

+    This will generate two files that contain respectively the point cloud coordinates and convex hull estimated by the algorithm.

+        /tmp/nailedit_cloud.csv
+        /tmp/nailedit_hull.csv

+# Point cloud visualization

+    The following minimalistic python script is provided to visualize the generated point cloud and estimated convex hull.

+        ./python/plot_cloud.py